ditojs/dito/docs/model-relations.md

 ## Join Models and Tables

-For the cases where the automatically generated join table and model doesn't offer enough control, Dito.js allows more fine-graned configuration of the join table and model class by providing an object for the `trough` setting:
+For the cases where the automatically generated join table and model doesn't offer enough control, Dito.js allows more fine-grained configuration of the join table and model class by providing an object for the `trough` setting:

 | Keywords                             | Description